The Bankrate promise

-Even though depreciation is less of an issue with used cars, since a car depreciates the most in its first few years, long-term car loans on used cars usually aren’t a good idea, either.
-A used car likely already has a significant number of miles on it and a longer-term car loan would mean that the car will have even higher mileage when it is finally paid off.
+Depreciation is less of an issue with used cars since a car depreciates the most in its first few years.
+Even so, long-term car loans on used cars usually aren’t a good idea.
+A used car likely already has a significant number of miles on it, and a longer-term car loan lets the miles pile up even higher.

 For example, assume that you buy a three-year-old car with 36,000 miles on it, which is what the average American would drive in that length of time.
 If you take out a six-year loan and drive 12,000 miles annually, the average in America, you would add 72,000 miles.
 This would mean your car would have 108,000 miles on it and would be approaching 10 years old by the time it’s paid off.
 If you choose to trade it in sooner, you may find it’s not worth much, or worse, that you have no equity at all.

-This is an especially important consideration as the Federal Reserve continues to regularly raise benchmark interest rates in order to address inflation incurred from the COVID-19 pandemic, among other factors.
-In 2022, as of July 21, the Federal Reserve has raised rates three times.
+This is an especially important consideration as the Federal Reserve continues to raise benchmark interest rates to address pandemic-related inflation.

-When the Fed raises benchmark rates it drives up interest rates private lenders offer for personal loans and auto loans.
-Rates for new car loans now range from a high of about 14.76 percent for those with a subpar credit score of 300 to 500 to 2.4 percent for those with the highest credit scores of 781 to 850.
+When the Fed raises benchmark rates, it drives up interest rates private lenders offer for personal loans and auto loans.
+The average new loan rate for 2022 was 5.16 percent, according to Experian.
+However, rates ranged from 3.84 percent for those with the highest credit scores to 12.93 percent for borrowers with the lowest or deep subprime scores.

 Stuck with the same vehicle